vpp-dev/vpp-release-notes/README.md

 @page release_notes_2202 Release notes for VPP 22.02

-More than 42 commits since the previous release, including 16 fixes.
+More than 43 commits since the previous release, including 16 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Fri Oct  1 02:13:33 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Sat Oct  2 02:04:20 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER